dangbert/dangbert.github.io/content/recipes.md

 #### Hard Boiled Eggs
 * Place eggs in boiling water for 9 minutes.
+* OR bring eggs to boil and cool after 5 minutes of boiling

 #### Baked Potatoes
 * wash and poke holes in potatoes with fork